-Students demonstrate and apply knowledge of the principles of electronics, physics, and unidirectional current to series, parallel, complex, and unidirectional current circuit analysis; and electrical measuring applications.
+(3.00 Lecture, 3.00 Lab Hrs./Wk.)
+4 Credits Students demonstrate and apply knowledge of the principles of electronics, physics, and unidirectional current to series, parallel, complex, and unidirectional current circuit analysis; and to electrical measuring instruments.
 Prerequisite: MTH 65 or instructor approval.